Key takeaways

 Focusing on transit-oriented development

 Transit-oriented development is a method of property development that focuses on giving tenants easy access to public transportation.
-Transit-oriented development improves the walkability — and the overall desirability — of a neighborhood because it makes it easier for residents to get around without a car.
+Transit-oriented development improves the walkability — and the overall desirability — of a neighborhood by making it easier for residents to get around without a car.

 However, some properties aren’t close enough to a public transit stop to make transit-oriented development worthwhile.
 So, what can you do to increase sustainability and walkability in that case?
 The answer is one of today’s most exciting transportation trends: micromobility.